Jtuazon2/CSE-15l-Lab-Reports/Lab-Report4.md

 Key presses/commands: pressed `<up> <up>` to get `bash test.sh` then pressed `<return>`

-Summary: In order to rerun the command without retying it, I pressed `<up>` to see all the previous commands
+Summary: In order to rerun the command without retying it, I pressed `<up>` to see all the previous commands and the command `bash test.sh` is to start the JUnit test and see of they passed.

 **Commit and push the resulting change to your Github account (you can pick any commit message!)**